natewind/tengwar-yantaina/README.md

 * It’s not trivial to copy glyphs to another font with TrueType instructions preserved (hinting and stuff)
 * None of the original four font variations have *tehtar* for capital letters (they need to be slightly bigger and higher)

 To solve the first issue, I could just use a separate fallback font, but if anyone knows how to do it properly, please let me know.
-Or if you’re willing to create the *tehtar* variations (I’m not a real type designer).
+Or if you’re willing to create the *tehtar* variations (I’m not an actual type designer).